bplmaps/lmec-main-site/content/articles/an-interview-with-patricio-pino.md

 **What are you excited about working on in the next six months?**

 Because my time here started with the very upfront and crazy installation process for _Building Blocks,_ which I’m only now getting to familiarize myself with at a slower pace, I’m looking forward to witnessing the development process for our next exhibition.
 Hopefully in a way where my first impressions won’t be of mildly panicked gallery arrangement (though it was pretty exciting).
-I guess I’m interested by the kind of inverted exhibition creation process which I’m going to get, where my time at the Map Center begins with the very end of the process and ends before the next exhibition is completed.
+I guess I’m interested by the kind of inverted exhibition creation process which I’m going to get, where my time at the Leventhal Center begins with the very end of the process and ends before the next exhibition is completed.

 **I know you’ve only just gotten here, but do you have a favorite map in the LMEC collections?**